briceicle/capstone/README.md

 # Project 5: Capstone
+### This Project Has Been Confirmed As Successful By A Udacity Reviewer.
 Using the "SVM-KNN" technique to recognize images of handwritten digits.

 ### Source Code
 - `/data` - folder containing the dataset
 - `capstone.ipynb` - iPython Notebook file to perform data exploration
 - `model.py` - implements the learning model
+- `report.pdf` - detailed report of the problem and solution

 #### Requirements
 This project requires Python 2.7 and the following Python libraries installed: